postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 Workspace Admins and Partner Managers can invite team members to Partner Workspaces.

-To invite team members to a Partner Workspace:
+To invite team members to a Partner Workspace, do the following:

 1. Open the workspace and select **Invite** in the upper-right corner.
 1. Select **Team members**, then **Continue**.